-Mountain country Tajikistan is located in Central Asia and is about a third as large as Sweden.
+As one of countries that start with T, mountain country Tajikistan is located in Central Asia and is about a third as large as Sweden.
 The country has a mainly inland climate, with large differences in temperature between summer and winter.
 The climate also varies greatly with the height above the sea.

 Tajikistan has borders with Uzbekistan and Kyrgyzstan in the west and north, China in the east and Afghanistan in the south.
 Most of the country consists of mountains.
 More than half of the land area is more than 3,000 meters above sea level.

 The majority of the population lives in two more low-lying areas in the western part of the country.
 In the northwest, a narrow country end extends north and into the fertile Fergana Valley.
 The city of Chudzhand is the center of the region and is located at the entrance to the valley, which is shared between Tajikistan, Kyrgyzstan and Uzbekistan.
 Fergana is one of Central Asia’s most fertile and densely populated areas.
 High mountains separate the area from the country’s southwest, where the capital Dushanbe lies as well as the larger cities of Kulob and Qurghonteppa (formerly Kuljab and Kurgan-Tjube with more Russian form).

 |Cultivated land||34.7 %|